harkerhorizon/harkerhorizon.github.io/_posts/2020-11-07-Understanding-the-Mechanism-of-Interaction-of-Bacteriophage-φKZ-with-CRISPR-Cas-Immune-Systems.md

 ---
 layout: "post"
-title: "Parkinsonian gait"
+title: "Understanding the Mechanism of Interaction of Bacteriophage φKZ with CRISPR-Cas Immune Systems"
-author: "Simar Bajaj (‘20)"
+author: "Anika Tiwari (‘20)"
 print_publication: true
 tags: issue3
 categories: Perspectives
-related_image: /imgs/parkinsoniangait1.png
+related_image:
 ---

 *New technology explores the prediction of the freezing of gait to improve lives.*